The latest in the ACFI series of educational and training tools to aid forensic investigators

 Run time approx 2:00

-This DVD contains a video of a cross-examination of a witness on an affidavit sworn in support of interim, injunctive relief, a brief re-examination, and a separate segment where the participants form a panel and debrief the attendees of the 2006 ACFI conference which saw their demonstration.
+This video contains a video of a cross-examination of a witness on an affidavit sworn in support of interim, injunctive relief, a brief re-examination, and a separate segment where the participants form a panel and debrief the attendees of the 2006 ACFI conference which saw their demonstration.
 Unlike most cross-examination, this one was overseen by the eminent Justice Gans, whose interventions are most helpful in illustrating the judicial attitude toward an investigator ‘s testimony during cross-examination.
 While almost all training videos are set in a trial setting, the fact is that many investigators are more likely to be required to submit affidavits in support of court applications or motions and be cross-examined on them than they will be asked to testify at trial.
-This DVD therefore fills an important niche by providing a first class training video on out of court cross-examinations.
+This video therefore fills an important niche by providing a first class training video on out of court cross-examinations.
 Because the process of cross-examination on an affidavit remains unchanged since 2006, this video remains as relevant today as when it was produced.

 The video is a good illustration of the process as it shows how lawyers typically fumble around at the start of cross-examination to probe for weaknesses, and then penetrating questions follow once those weaknesses have been pinpointed.
 As a witness you will want to see how your evidence is woven into legal argument by watching this video.
 As always, Justice Gans ‘ comments throughout the proceeding are worth their weight in gold, and should be mandatory viewing for any investigator who may be called upon to give evidence in a court of law.